Term 2 – Managing functions

 Introduces fundamentals of the marketing function and its activities in a company.
 The module stresses the strategic perspective marketing brings to the overall decision-making within companies.
 Pricing will be focused on as a critical competency impacting revenue and profitability.

 Residency in China

-To promote a global perspective, the Gothenburg Executive MBA programme includes an intensive one-week residency at the Zhejiang University in Hangzhou, China as part of the module on Supply Chain Management.
+To promote a global perspective, the Gothenburg Executive MBA programme includes an intensive one-week residency at the Zhejiang University in Hangzhou and Jiaotong University, Shanghai, as part of the module on Supply Chain Management.
 The residency in China is scheduled for the month of April.

 Supply Chain Management

 Delivered on site during the residency in China, this module focuses on planning and execution of physical product flows associated with business.
 Subjects covered include inter-organizational relationships along the value chain, production planning, distribution, logistics service provision and how to mitigate environmental impact of transport.

 Introduces participants to recent findings from research within areas such as IT Governance, Digital innovation, strategies, transformation and disruption.
 These findings are discussed in order to create an understanding of how IT Governance needs to change in order to facilitate digital leadership.